luisa-melo-carneiro/mamdani-fuzzy-simulations/README.md

 ## How the System is Modeled

 This work integrates the SIR model to the fuzzy logic of Mamdani, aiming to broaden the interpretation of epidemiological scenarios.

-### SIR Model
-This modeldivides the population according to the following functions/stage in relation to the disease: susceptible, infected and removed.
+In this sense, the SIR model divides the population according to the following functions/stage in relation to the disease: susceptible, infected and removed.
 Its system of equations is described by

 $$
 \begin{cases}